infinyon/fluvio-client-python/README.md

 Add python unit tests in the `tests` directory using the built in python [`unittest` framework](https://docs.python.org/3/library/unittest.html)

-You should probably stick to using `make test` which will create the [virtual environment](https://docs.python.org/3/tutorial/venv.html) and install the package in the site-packages in the venv directory.
+You should probably stick to using `make integration-tests` which will create the [virtual environment](https://docs.python.org/3/tutorial/venv.html) and install the package in the site-packages in the venv directory.
 This makes sure that the package is also packaged correctly.